 Architect Evans Woollen III and Nancy Sewell Woollen and their sons, Ian and Malcolm, were the third family to occupy the home.
 Like the Vonneguts, the Woollen family was well-established, having settled in Indianapolis in 1835.
 Evans’ great-grandfather, Conrad Baker, was the 15th Governor of Indiana.
 Although Evans III’s work was often controversial, he is nonetheless considered one of Indianapolis’ most important architects.
 Woollen designed Clowes Memorial Hall, Barton Towers, the Minton-Capehart Federal Building, and the addition to the Indianapolis Public Library, to name only a handful of his many projects.

 It was during the Woollens’ residency that two significant changes were made to the property.
 First, at the Woollens’ request, the address of the home was changed from 4365 North Illinois Street to 4401 North Illinois Street.
-This revision required the cooperation of the Woollens’ next-door-neighbors, as 4401 was their address.
+This revision required the cooperation of the Woollens’ next-door-neighbors to the north, as 4401 was their address.
 The second change was the removal of the ceiling of the home’s living room, which was also the floor of the master bedroom above it, thereby creating a dramatic two-story-high living room and eliminating the home’s original master bedroom.